AlexsLemonade/refinebio-processor-documentation/geo.md

 - asserts that the platform was set to `illuminaHumanv3`
 - for every test Sample
     - gets the keys from the Sample's associated Sample annotation set
-    - asserts that the keys are one of the following accaptable keys: "detected_platform", "detection_percentage", or "mapped_percentage"
+    - asserts that the keys are one of the following acceptable keys: "detected_platform", "detection_percentage", or "mapped_percentage"
 - does final cleanup by deleting the work directory

 ## Agilent Two Color Tests